-Are you a seasoned professional who would like to share your knowledge and experience with a new video librarian or student VRT member?
-Or, are you a new media librarians looking for guidance?
-If so, we invite you to take part in VRT's new mentorship program.
+Would you like to share your knowledge and experience with a new video librarian or student FMRT member?
+Or, are you a new media librarian looking for guidance?
+If so, we invite you to take part in FMRT’s mentorship program.

-As the concept of "video" continues to morph and expand within the information environment, The American Library Association's Video Round Table (ALA /VRT) recognizes its special role as being exceptionally familiar with these challenges.
+As the concept of "media" continues to morph and expand within the information environment, The American Library Association's Film and Media Round Table (ALA /FMRT) recognizes its special role as being exceptionally familiar with these challenges.
 Media librarians face the immediate effects of these significant changes, often while working solo, without formalized training.
-As such, VRT seeks to support active mentoring, by encouraging new talent and offering opportunities to share expertise and seek support- acknowledging the ultimate impact of mentorship as a professional development tool for both new and experienced librarians.
+As such, FMRT seeks to support active mentoring, by encouraging new talent and offering opportunities to share expertise and seek support- acknowledging the ultimate impact of mentorship as a professional development tool for both new and experienced librarians.

-Those participating in the Mentoring Program may include these topics and more:
+Those participating in the Mentoring Program may explore these topics and more:

 - Offer new video librarians an opportunity to speak informally with a professional in their chosen field